-Support America’s National Ballet Company® DONATE
+Support America’s National Ballet Company® DONATE NOW

-His opera work includes designing the costumes for Roberto Devereux and Cavalleria Rusticana/Pagliacci (Metropolitan Opera), Rusalka (Lyric Opera Chicago), Beatrice et Benedict (Theater an der Wien), Don Carlo (Bolshoi Opera), Daphne (La Monnaie, Brussels), Messiah (English National Opera, OpÃ©ra de Lyon) and La Cenerentola (Glyndebourne).
-For The Royal Opera his work includes: Les Troyens (also La Scala and San Francisco Opera), AÃ¯da (also Valencia) and The Tempest.
+His opera work includes designing the set and costumes for Così Fan Tutte (Sydney Opera House) and The Love for Three Oranges (Staatstheater Mainz).
+His costume designs for opera include The Flying Dutchman, Norma, Roberto Devereux, and Cavalleria Rusticana/Pagliacci (Metropolitan Opera, New York), Rusalka (Lyric Opera, Chicago), Beatrice et Benedict (Theater an der Wien), Don Carlo (Bolshoi, Moscow), Daphne (La Monnaie, Brussels), Messiah (English National Opera and Opéra de Lyon), and La Cenerentola (Glyndebourne).
+For the Royal Opera House his work includes: Les Troyens (also for La Scala and San Francisco Opera), Aïda, and The Tempest.

 Costume designs for theater include A Midsummer Night’s Dream (Shakespeare’s Globe), In the Republic of Happiness (Royal Court), Aristocrats (Donmar), The Visit, The Kitchen, Dido, Queen of Carthage, and The Hour We Knew Nothing of Each Other (National Theatre), Judgment Day and Dance Nation (Almeida), and All About my Mother (Old Vic).